Painting your own home can be a huge money saver, but it takes a great deal of commitment and perseverance to get it right the first time.

 1-Gallon Paint Pan: Don’t be tempted to buy those small paint pans.
 Those pans hardly hold any paint and thus requires frequent refills.
 We suggest a 1-Gallon paint pan that goes with your 9-inch roller.
 Metal pans are ideally more suited for long term use.
 However, if it’s just for a single project, then buying a cheaper one makes sense.

 Anti-Slip Drop Cloth: While a lot of DIY painters use regular sheets and plastic sheets to protect their floors, your best bet for a mark-free floor is an anti-slip drop cloth.
 These are specially made to soak in drops of paint, not allowing them to come in direct contact with the floor.
-Get an anti-slip cloth so you can use ladders and move over it with more confidence.
+Get an anti-slip cloth so you can use ladders for hire and move over it with more confidence.

 Extension Pole: Extension poles allows you to reach high places without a ladder.
 These are great for exterior and interior painting jobs and it fits regular 9-inch rollers perfectly.